gourmetgate/docdump/general/naming-conventions.md

 - Point of Order (POO)
 - Point of Administration (POA)

-## Sub-application names
+## Repository naming

-Sub-application are software pieces which run standalone beside the main "gourmetgate" application.
-Example:

-- **"Printplate"** is the name of the sub-application responsible for forwarding print jobs from the main application to the corresponding physical printer.

-These sub-applications should follow the same convention as Gourmet gate.
-The name shall be a combination of two words, the spelling of the display name and the technical name should match the schema of the main application.
+(Git) repositories, containing software or documentation have to follow the same pattern.
+The name shall be a combination of two words, starting with the same letter.
+The spelling of the display name and the technical name, in case the repository contains software, should match the schema of the main Groumetgate application.